There are currently no products in the cart.

 The Spot Reduction Myth

-Spot reduction refers to the general belief that you can reduce body fat in specific areas of your body through targeted exercises.
-A good example of this would be doing crunches or other ab-focused exercises in order to target stubborn belly fat.
+The “spot reduction” approach to fat loss is centered around the general belief that you can reduce body fat in specific areas of your body through targeted exercises — a good example of this would be doing crunches or other ab-focused exercises in order to target stubborn belly fat.

 While it doesn’t seem like too crazy of a theory, there isn’t a whole lot of evidence that spot reduction actually works.
 In fact, most studies failed to demonstrate any reductions in body fat through targeted exercises alone.

-For instance, a 2013 study published in the Journal of Strength and Conditioning Research (JSCR) recruited 11 men and women to participate in a 12-week exercise program.
+For instance, a 2013 study published in the Journal of Strength and Conditioning Research recruited overweight men and women to partake in a 12-week exercise program.
 (1) 3 days a week, study participants trained their nondominant legs, doing between 960 and 1,200 repetitions on the leg press in each session.

 Following the exercise program, the researchers ultimately found that participants on average did see significant reductions in fat mass, however, those reductions were observed in the trunk and upper extremities.
-No difference was observed between the leg that was exercised and the control.
+No difference was observed between the leg that was exercised and the control leg.

 The Science Behind Fat Loss

 The main reason that you can’t target fat loss in certain areas of your body has to do with the differences between intramuscular and subcutaneous fat.
-Targeted exercises don’t burn subcutaneous fat, which is the visible fat just under the skin, they oxidize intramuscular fat for energy.
+Targeted exercises don’t burn subcutaneous fat, which is the visible fat just under the skin, they oxidize intramuscular fat.
 (3)

 Intramuscular fat can be found inside of your muscle fibers and it’s burnt up during exercise for additional energy; however, you can’t actually see it and it doesn’t affect your body composition.

 In general, people tend to fall into one of two basic categories when it comes to where they’re most likely to store fat.
-In one category, you have those who tend to store fat in their trunks and abdominal regions (typically men) and in the other you have those who are more likely to sore fat in their thighs and hips (typically women).
+In one category, you have those who tend to store fat in their trunk and abdominal regions — this is more typically men — and in the other, you have those who are more likely to sore fat in their thighs and hips — more typically women.

-While it can be difficult to lose fat in the areas where you are predisposed to store it, it doesn’t mean that it’s impossible.
+While it can be difficult to lose fat in the areas in which you are predisposed to store it, it doesn’t mean that it’s impossible.
 There are several things you can do to maximize your fat-burning potential.

 Perhaps the most impactful thing you can do when it comes to losing stubborn body fat is to get your diet dialed in.
 While there are a number of different avenues you can take, you’ll have to be eating in a calorie deficit if you want to lose weight.

-A calorie deficit occurs when you take in fewer calories than your body burns off per day.
-While everyone’s body is a little different, most people are able to see significant weight loss with a deficit of around 500 calories, meaning you’re taking in 500 fewer calories than your body needs to maintain your current weight.
+A calorie deficit occurs when you take in fewer calories than your body burns off in a day.
+While everyone’s body is a little different, most people are able to see significant weight loss with a deficit of around 10 – 30%, meaning that you’re taking in 10 – 30% fewer calories than your body needs to maintain your current weight.

-One of the easiest ways to find out your calorie requirements is to use a total daily energy (TDEE) calculator, which will give you a rough estimate of your calorie needs based on some simple metrics like your height, weight, age, sex, and activity level.
-Once you know your TDEE, you simply subtract 500 calories and you have your daily calorie target.
+One of the easiest ways to find out your calorie requirements is to use a total daily energy (TDEE) calculator, which will give you an estimate of your calorie needs based on your height, weight, age, sex, and activity level.
+Once you know your TDEE, you simply take 10 – 30 % off that number to establish your calorie target.

-On top of focusing on your calories, you can also focus on your macronutrient intake in order to maximize fat loss in stubborn areas.
+On top of your calories, you can also focus on managing your macronutrient intakes in order to maximize fat loss in stubborn areas.
 In particular, many people have found success in improving their body compositions with the keto diet.

 While it might sound counterintuitive at first — eating dietary fat to lose body fat — there are actually several advantages to cutting carbs out of your diet.

 By taking carbs — your body’s primary fuel source — out of the equation, your body is forced to turn to an alternative energy source — fat.
-In combination with a calorie deficit, cutting your carbs can help force your body to burn off its fat stores in order to meet its calorie demands.
+In combination with a calorie deficit, drastically cutting your carbs can help force your body to burn off more of its fat stores in order to meet its calorie demands, which, in turn, may come in handy for targeting especially stubborn areas.

 In addition to restricting your calories, lifting weight can also help you to improve your body composition.
 Adding some additional muscle mass to your frame can help to boost your metabolism, which in turn can help you to burn more body fat.